isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 	  b.hpv_status

-Another way to work with multiple tables is through creating sub-tables.
+Another way to work with multiple tables is by using subqueries.
 Here we are going to create a cohort of Patient Barcodes, filtering by study and HPV status, and use that sub-table to filter down the biospecimen table, finally computing an average of percent tumor cells.